The Nine Lives of Fritz the Cat: Plot

 In his second life, Fritz meets a drunken bum claiming to be God.

-In his third life, Fritz imagines that he is a soldier in World War II-era Nazi Germany.
-After being caught having a ménage à trois with two German girls by a commanding officer (the two girls being the officer's wife and daughter), Fritz escapes, and winds up being an orderly to Adolf Hitler.
+In his third life, Fritz is a soldier in Nazi Germany.
+After being caught having a ménage à trois with a commanding officer's wife and daughter, Fritz escapes and winds up being an orderly to Adolf Hitler.
 Fritz takes the form of a therapist, and analyzes Hitler, telling him that his world domination plans were just a way of trying to get attention.
-In the showers, Hitler "accidentally" drops his soap, and urges Fritz to pick it up, in an attempt to rape him, and ends up getting his single testicle (a reference to the song "Hitler Has Only Got One Ball") blown off.
-In this segment, Fritz meets his death by way of the United States Army.
+In the showers, Hitler "accidentally" drops his soap, and urges Fritz to pick it up, in an attempt to rape him, and ends up getting his single testicle blown off.
+Fritz is killed by an American tanker.